 You all know I love Lush.
-Not because of the kitsch packaging or the weird-smelling shops (weird in a good way), and not because of the bath bombs filled with glitter and dried flowers and all sorts of fun stuff.
+Not because of the kitsch packaging or the weird-smelling shops.
 I love them because they are good.
-Ethical, moral, and sustainable but also not afraid to put their money where their mouth is and make a noise about things that matter (see here).Well, last week they invited me to the Cardiff store to check out their summer product drop, and they invited some of my other favourite people along for the evening too – the lovey guys from Wyndham Arcade’s Waterloo Tea.
+Ethical, moral, and sustainable but also not afraid to put their money where their mouth is and make a noise about things that matter.Last week they invited me to the Cardiff store to check out their summer product drop, and they invited some of my other favourite people along for the evening too – the lovey guys from Wyndham Arcade’s Waterloo Tea.

 First on the agenda was a re-introduction to their perfume range, recently relaunched to include miniature, full size, and solid versions of every fragrance.
 This is a change to the way the perfumes used to be sold – in random product runs and styles for each one.
 It’s nice to see that the guys at Lush are evolving as a result of customer feedback and making it easier for people to get their fragrances in whatever form they prefer.
 I always think there’s something quite sweet about having a solid perfume to keep in your handbag!